 We’ll talk about the actual operational and structural solutions the businesses can implement.
 Though we truly hope that no Ukrainian or any other company will need it.

 Our first reaction

 The night and morning of February 24 were shocking.
 The main locations of Vilmate are Kharkiv (our head office) and Kyiv.
-These cities became one of the main concentration points of the enemy’s forces, who hoped to achieve their goals through terror and mass strikes.
+These cities were one of the main concentration points of the enemy forces, who hoped to achieve their goals through terror and mass strikes.

 Like all Ukrainians at that time, we were shocked but quickly took action to support our team.

 The immediate task to be solved was the physical safety of every Vilmate team member.
 Together with the top management, the representatives of our HR department and recruitment team played – and are still playing – an important role in this matter.